 So every time we make this soup (and we make it often) we remember our friends and their special gesture to us by welcoming us into their home and lives, and we remember the early days of marriage, though cramped it was just what we needed to begin our life together.

-A hearty winter soup with sweet potatoes, white potatoes, spinach, chicken sausage, and quinoa.
+A hearty winter soup with sweet potatoes, sausage, and quinoa.

 - 2 tablespoons extra-virgin olive oil

-- 1 10- to 11-ounce fully cooked chicken sausage cut crosswise into 1/4-inch-thick slices* (omit for vegan version)
+- 10 ounces fully cooked chicken sausage* cut into 1/4-inch-thick slices (omit for vegan version)

 - 2 medium onions, chopped